omics-datascience/BioAPI/sdk/README.md

 python -m build
 ```

-The SDK intentionally depends only on `requests` at runtime.
+The core SDK intentionally depends only on `requests` at runtime.
+The MCP server dependencies are installed only with the `mcp` extra.